 - a.
-Select Option 2: Choose one of the following options: - [1] Enable HTTPS for Ambari server. - [2] Encrypt passwords stored in ambari.properties file. - [3] Setup Ambari kerberos JAAS configuration. - b.
+When prompted, select Option 2 to "Encrypt the passwords stored in ambari.properties file". - b.
 Provide a master key for encrypting the passwords.
-You are prompted to enter the key twice for accuracy.

-If your passwords are encrypted, you need access to the master key to start Ambari Server.
+You are prompted to enter the key twice for accuracy. - c.
+Once the passwords are encrypted, you need access to the master key to start Ambari Server.

-- c.
 You have three options for maintaining the master key: - Persist it to a file on the server by pressing y at the prompt. - Create an environment variable AMBARI\SECURITY\MASTER\KEY and set it to the key. - Provide the key manually at the prompt on server start up. - d.
-Start or restart the Server
+Start the Ambari Server: